cositools/cosi-setup/README.md

 ##### Leap

 The one-line install should work.
-Latest tested version is 15.4.
+Latest tested version is 15.6.
+Attention, for Leap 15.6 you need to install a recent compiler with full support of C++-17!

 ##### Tumbleweed